“Sit here, mama, you’ll get a good view of the countryside.”

 Mama!
 Did this young stud muffin-the one who’s ushering me to a seat at the front of the bus-just call me Mama?

 Not even a week into my long-awaited, dream trip to Kenya, Africa and I’m unceremoniously catapulted into the geriatric crowd.
 The guy is certainly friendly enough so I can’t believe he’s intentionally insulting me; then again, I can’t believe I’m taking a guided tour on a bus.

 Travel by bus anywhere in Africa has a kamikaze stigma, especially in the minivan-like mutatus.
-Yesterday, I hopped a mutatu into Mombassa from the Indian Ocean-side resort where I’m staying, and the 30-minute, round-trip ride was, indeed, an adrenalin rush.
+Yesterday, I hopped a mutatu into Mombasa from the Indian Ocean-side resort where I’m staying, and the 30-minute, round-trip ride was, indeed, an adrenaline rush.
 On these cars, bike, animal and people-infested urban streets, the life expectancy of bus and driver is measured in minutes.

 “Get a mask, snorkel, and fins from the dive shop.
 Be in the lobby at 5 a.m.,” she said cheerfully in English.
 “Breakfast and lunch included.”

 Somehow, she forgot the part about the two guides in charge of this roady-Ramadhani and Mohammed-who seem as much out of control as the bus driver.

 Sitting directly behind the three men having a gay old time bantering among themselves in Swahili, I note that I’m the only U.S. representative, and I, alone, bump up the mean age of the multilingual group to about 40.
 Mostly, I get a good view of the countryside that whizzes by faster than a speeding bullet.
 Of course, the view is frequently impeded with clouds of dust, blown from the potholes we leap with Evil Knievel daring.